 Grief can be an overwhelming emotion for a lot of people, and the shock of hearing that they’ve lost someone can cause them to deny it or to pretend like that loss hasn’t happened.
 This is supposedly a defence mechanism to let you come to terms with the loss slowly, to reduce the intensity of grief, and thus make it more manageable.

-Because you can feel like you’re hopeless and have no control when experience intense loss, you may seek to gain that control back by playing out different scenarios as if it could change what happened.
+Because you can feel like you’re hopeless and have no control when experiencing intense loss, you may seek to gain that control back by playing out different scenarios as if they could change what happened.
 The “what if…” and “if only…” games that this person will torment themselves with.
-Plus, if you’re religious, you may even they to make a deal with the deity/deities you worship to bring them back.
+Plus, if you’re religious, you may even try to make a deal with the deity/deities you worship to bring them back.